reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/storefront-cart-page.md

 }
 ```

-Typically we recommend an infinite loading style pagination for cart items.
+Typically we recommend an infinite scrolling style pagination for cart items.
 When the user is scrolling and nears the bottom of the list, refetch this query with `itemsAfterCursor` variable set to the `cursor` from the last item's edge.

 Next Task: [Implement cart modification](./storefront-cart-modification.md)